Ramya-glitch/glitch/README.md

 # glitch
-##Editing the file
+## Editing the file
-it's a Markdown file
+It's a Markdown file